-When you have completed your tasks, pass it off with the lab assistant, zip up your code, and submit it.
+When you have completed your tasks, pass it off with the lab assistant.
+If you instructor requires it, zip up your code, and submit it.

 Make a plan for how you would like your game to be played.
 The game design is all yours!
 We can’t tell you what makes a game good or bad.
 That’s up to you.

 You must add at least 5 additional game features to successfully complete this assignment.